 Flavor-wise, they make a very good culinary chili as well.
 They have a very tasty fruity flavor that leans into sweet, quite similar to other Peruvian peppers which are well known across the board for being exceptional in the kitchen.

 As an ornamental pepper, the Inca Red Drop works in both small spaces and exterior landscaping projects.
 They may not be as colorful or eye-catching as other ornamental peppers, but the shape is very pleasing.

 In the kitchen, you can use the Inca Red Drop as a daily driver chili if you like things a little spicier than a jalapeño.
 The fruity flavor actually is a good foil to the jalapeño’s grassy and bright flavor.
 Try the Inca Red Drop fresh in salsas and salads, or use it as a red jalapeño replacement (red jalapeños tend to be sweeter and spicier than green ones) in any recipe that calls for it.
 These chilies are also delicious pickled – the flavor pairs very well with the pickle tang.

 Where can you buy Inca Red Drop peppers?

 You’ll need a green thumb to really appreciate this chili as you won’t typically find it fresh in stores.
-Buying Inca Red Drop seeds is easy enough, as they are widely available online and you may also find the seeds at a well-stocked garden center.
+Buying Inca Red Drop seeds is easy enough, as they are widely available online (Amazon) and you may also find the seeds at a well-stocked garden center.
 This chili is very easy to grow with a compact shape, so even if you’re balcony gardening, there’s a space for this culinary beauty in your life.